The Battle of Britain Begins

-Queen Elizabeth’s resolution, moral support to the British public and her role as propaganda tool made Hitler call her ‘the most dangerous woman in Europe’.Filed under British Royals, Historical Royals
+Queen Elizabeth’s resolution, moral support to the British public and her role as propaganda tool made Hitler call her ‘the most dangerous woman in Europe’.Filed under Historical Royals, The United Kingdom

 Tagged Adolf Hitler, Battle of Britain, George VI of the United Kingdom, Prime Minister Churchill of the United Kingdom, Queen Elizabeth the Queen Mother, World War II.